 - Open your eyes – this is the main secret of photogenicity.
-The photograph is mute, and the one who is depicted in it can express his desire only in his eyes.
+The photograph is mute, and the one depicted in it can only express his desire in his eyes.
 The gaze should be directed into the eyes of the photographer, that is, into the camera.

-- Define for yourself what is the root of your dissatisfaction with yourself (self-knowledge, self-esteem, beauty)?
+- Define the root of your dissatisfaction with yourself (self-knowledge, self-esteem, beauty) is?

 - Accept the idea that there is a gap between what we see and what we show, and the difference is the same for everyone.

-- Remember to remind yourself that other people do not see in us what we see ourselves, and certainly do not notice the small details of our appearance that upset us so.
+- Remember to remind yourself that other people do not see in us what we see ourselves, and certainly overlook the small details of our appearance that upset us.